Wintellect/MSLearn/includes/08-branching-and-merging.md

 independently.
 Branches make this easy -- work "on a branch" doesn't have to be shared, and can't interfere with work on other branches.
-One of Git's advantages over older version control systems is that creating a branch is extremely fast, and merging is comparatively simple.
+One of Git's advantages over older version control systems is that creating a branch is extremely fast -- it amounts to writing a 40-character hash into a file under `.git/heads`.
+Switching branches is also simple and fast because Git stores whole files rather than trying to reconstruct them from lists of changes.
+Merging in Git is also fast and comparatively simple.

 ## Introduction to branches